Julietbobo/Sales-Market-Product-and-Shipment-analysis/README.md

 ### DATA SOURCE AND LOADING
-- The file is an excel file with several sheets sourced [here](https://herdataproject.gumroad.com/l/supply_chain).
+- The file is an excel file with several sheets sourced from [here](https://herdataproject.gumroad.com/l/supply_chain).
 - I first worked with data from the orders_and_fulfillment sheet which I called orders

 ```